la2050/archive/_projects/2016/connecting-la-tech-companies-with-area-stem-organizations.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/8786812913741-team90.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  LA-based STEM organizations are strapped for resources; area tech firms need any easy path to become more involved with their communities.

-  Tech LA Cares (TLC) aims to build a gateway for the two worlds to connect and create long-term relationships that foster a more diverse workforce that reflects LA's culture, and to offer resources for both sides to more efficiently give and receive manpower, internships, mentorships, scholarships, monetary support, hardware, software, and more.
+  Tech LA Cares (TLC) aims to connect LA tech companies with volunteer opportunities at area STEM organizations in order to faciliate a more diverse future workforce for LA.
 project_is_collaboration: 'No'
 project_collaborators: >-
   None -- no direct collaboration, but we are talking to nearly two dozen area